laekov/fastmoe/README.md

 ### Installing

-Fast MoE contains a set of PyTorch customized opearators, including both C and Python components.
-Use `python setup.py install` to easily install and enjoy using Fast MoE for training.
+FastMoE contains a set of PyTorch customized opearators, including both C and Python components.
+Use `python setup.py install` to easily install and enjoy using FastMoE for training.

 The distributed expert feature is disabled by default.
 If you want to disable it, pass environment variable `USE_NCCL=1` to the setup script.